liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 ### Per-hop POT header extensions

-POT should be either encapsulated and passed along the original path, or sent out-of-band.
+POT could be either encapsulated and passed along the original path, or sent out-of-band.
 It depends on the different operation modes: who should verify the POT (other elements on the path, the end host, or external security operation center (SOC)), timeliness of verification, etc.

 When the POT is passed along the path, it should be encapsulated in hop-by-hop header extensions, such as IPv6 hop-by-hop options header, In-situ OAM hop-by-hop option etc. Exact size and specifications of data fields are subject to different POT mechanisms.